 Let’s look at some great examples of titles, and some not so good ones.
 I’ll start with my own title and explain how I composed it.
 When I looked at the search results, my listing happened to be featured next a one with a terrible title, so I included that one in the screenshot too.

-My fellow Airbnb host that the listing on the left belongs to hasn’t done a great job at composing a title.
+My fellow Airbnb host that the listing on the right belongs to hasn’t done a great job at composing a title.
 The issues are (1) the title doesn’t use all the space provided (2) it’s not targeting a specific crowd (3) it’s not very catchy at all and (4) it certainly doesn’t stand out.
 It’s not a surprise to see that the listing has a mere three reviews.

 Now let’s look at my own title and see what’s the thought behind it.
 First of all, I’m using every single character provided.
 The title also has information that adds value.
 Based on the title, the viewer can infer that my place is great for couples, it has a patio, it’s in a central location and it has two bedrooms.
 The latter may be redundant information, as most viewers use the filters to specify how many rooms they are looking for, but I had three characters left so why not add it.